YaraHorany/Quoridor/README.md

 game tree size.<br />
 Monte Carlo tree search is a heuristic search algorithm that relies on intelligent tree search to make decisions.
 It’s most often used to perform game simulations.<br />
+This algorithm consists of four phases: Selection, Expansion, Simulation and Backpropagation.<br />
 I have built a game tree with a root node, then it is expanded with random simulations.
 In the process, we maintain the number of times we have visited a specific node and a win score, used to evaluate the state of the board.
 In the end, we select the node with best results and higher win scores.<br />
-This algorithm consists of four phases: Selection, Expansion, Simulation and Backpropagation.<br />
-I improved The system by adding a heuristic.
-The heuristic helps us to balance the placement of fences and the moves of the pawn.
+I improved The system by adding a heuristic to reduce the width and depth of the search tree.
+It helps us to balance the placement of fences and the moves of the pawn.

 ## :gear: Technologies